 - The Supreme Court of Canada passed a ruling about competent adults.

-- The ruling says that competent adults suffering from a “grievous and irremediable medical condition” can access assisted dying.
+- The ruling says: competent adults suffering from a “grievous and irremediable medical condition” be allowed to access assisted dying.

 - Assisted dying is a process that offers medical assistance in dying to people who are terminally ill.